 However, if you don’t want to pay for a pan with thick aluminum or copper, and you want to sear a huge steak, then a cast iron pan is the cheapest way to get a lot of thermal mass.
 You’ll have to spend more energy heating it up though, both before and after cooking, so in the long run it might actually be more expensive than using a stainless steel pan with a thick aluminum disc or layer.

 Finally, if you were thinking about other companies’ Chinese-made cast iron, I would recommend against it.
 I’ve measured Chinese cast iron from other companies like Calphalon, and surprisingly they are actually thinner than Lodge, and they aren’t any cheaper than Lodge’s USA-made cast iron, and they are also rough instead of smooth just like Lodge, and China has a worse history of contaminants in their metalworks than the U.S.

 The skillets do not come with lids, and even the pieces that do come with lids are heavy pieces of cast iron.
-So I would recommend buying third-party lids such as these universal lids that go up to 12.6 inches.
+So I would recommend buying a universal lid such as this one.

 - Although aluminum is far less dense than cast iron, aluminum holds roughly twice as much heat per gram than cast iron, so those two factors offset each other.
 The net result is that 1 mm of cast iron (or stainless) is worth about 1.5 mm of aluminum in terms of heat capacity.
 Copper holds about as much heat as cast iron, millimeter for millimeter, but spreads heat even faster and more evenly than aluminum, so you can also get a decent sear on a sufficiently thick copper pan (at least 2 mm). ↩